 How Cold Is Too Cold to Run?

-Another polar vortex has drifted down over the country this week.
-Here on just the other side of Lake Michigan from Chicago, our wind chills will drop into the negative 40 Fahrenheit range.
-For even the heartiest of runners, the dangerously cold wind chills raise the question “how cold is too cold to run outside?”
+Maybe a polar vortex has drifted over your location this week.
+Maybe you feel a little unnerved by a winter chill.
+One time, when I was living just on the other side of Lake Michigan from Chicago, our wind chills will drop into the negative 40 Fahrenheit range.
+For even the heartiest of runners, the dangerously cold wind chills raise the question “How cold is too cold to run outside?”

-In terms of performance, you cannot expect to run the same pace when the wind chills drop to zero Fahrenheit or below – even if you are properly dressed.
+You cannot expect to run the same pace when the wind chills drop to 0 degrees or below — even if you are properly dressed.
 In frigid conditions, your body prioritizes blood flow to your core in order to protect your vital organs.
-As a result, your extremities – including your working muscles – receive less blood flow and the blood vessels constrict.
+As a result, your extremities — including your working muscles — receive less blood flow, and the blood vessels constrict.
 Without normal blood flow to your working muscles, you cannot expect to run like you would in milder temperatures.

 How Cold Is Too Cold to Run?